Nataly Andria: Personal life

-Andria married Texas-born drummer Chris Dave, also known as Chris Daddy Dave, during a home wedding ceremony in their house in Houston, Texas on the second week-end of January 2021.
+Andria married Texas-born drummer Chris Dave during a home wedding ceremony in their house in Houston, Texas on the second week-end of January 2021.
 They have apparently been in a long-term relationship prior to the wedding according to Andria website although the time when they truly began dating has never been revealed so far.

 They have a daughter, Avo Dave, born in December 2021.

 Philanthropy

 At the age of 25 years she became the Goodwill Ambassador of NGO Vakan'ala.
-She used her fame and raised her voice for awareness and helped this NGO spreading the message of the necessity of saving and conserving the unique biodiversity heritage of Madagascar.
+She used her fame to raise awareness of the necessity of saving and conserving the unique biodiversity heritage of Madagascar.

 Malagasy by heart, she is most of all a citizen of the world.
 In 2014 Andria enrolled as a United Nations Volunteer and started to work with association Arpedac which aims at developing sustainable energy in Central Africa.

 In 2020 she teamed up with Unicef Madagascar on a campaign for awareness on menstrual hygiene management during the pandemic.